ploomber/ploomber/doc/api/spec.rst

 Using ``{{cwd}}`` ensures that no matter where your ``pipeline.yaml`` is, products will be stored relative to the current working directory.

-Check out the guide: :doc:`../user-guide/parametrized`.
+For more on parametrized pipelines, check out the guide: :doc:`../user-guide/parametrized`.